UltraEngine/Documentation/CPP/Condition.md

 This class allows multithreaded applications to perform blocking operations.
 A condition can be signaled by one thread and waited on by another thread, for thread synchronization.

+A condition will provide faster threading performance than frequent mutex locks.

 ## Properties

 | Name | Type | Description |